:-)

 Hair and Beauty Salons and High-end Boutiques are

-also reporting a rise in sales : people seem to want
+also reporting a rise in sales : people seem to want to look

 good in bad times, even when it comes to torn and faded